-Recently Vicki Pearson realised a dream she has held since the age of three - to graduate as a Teacher.
+When Vicki Pearson became a teacher she realised a dream she has held since the age of three.
 It hasn't been an easy journey for Vicki, after having to take over a year away from her studies due to health reasons, but her determination and love for teaching got her through.

-We caught up with Vicki recently after she finished work - a busy but very enjoyable day teaching at Raynville Primary School (Bramley).
+We caught up with Vicki after she finished work - a busy but very enjoyable day teaching.

 Did you feel you got more than a degree at Leeds Trinity?Yes definitely, as the adverts suggest, you're a name not a number at Leeds Trinity.
 I felt part of a family and I've made friends who I know I'll have with me for life.